jlogan03/interpn/README.md

 ## Profile-Guided Optimization

-To build the extension with profile-guided optimization using pre-built profiles, do `sh ./scripts/distr_pgo_install.sh`.
-You can also generate your own PGO profiles like `sh ./scripts/distr_pgo_profile.sh`. after installing this extra compiler dependency:
+To build the extension with profile-guided optimization, do `sh ./scripts/distr_pgo.sh` after installing this extra compiler dependency:

 ```bash